Ayshataje/alx-system_engineering-devops/0x02-shell_redirections/README.md

-shell IO Redirections and filters
+shell IO redirections and filters